oasis-tcs/openc2-jadn/jadn-v2.0.md

 #### 4.2.4.1 Type Inheritance

 UML defines inherited classifiers, and JADN defines a mechanism for constructing DataType inheritance hierarchies using the `extends` and `restricts` TypeOptions.
 Unlike class inheritance, type inheritance mechanisms are defined using a simple subset rule:
 * If type B *extends* type A, then every instance of A is also an instance of B
 * If type B *restricts* type A, then every instance of B is also an instance of A

-This requires that every subtype have the same CoreType as its parent.
+* The `abstract` TypeOption indicates that the type cannot be used as a classifier; values may be classified against its subtypes.
+* The `final` TypeOption indicates that this type can be used as a classifier but cannot have subtypes.

 Although the subset rule is meaningful and inheritance TypeOptions are valid for all core types, in practice inheritance is useful with only some types:

 * **Primitive:** Inheritance is not applied to primitive types because:
   * It is not possible to *extend* a Primitive type because every value that could be an instance of that